JannisMueller/Disaster-Response-Pipeline/README.md

 # Disaster Response Pipeline Project

-##  web app where an emergency worker can input a new message and get classification results in several categories
+##  Web app where an emergency worker can input a new message and get classification results in several categories

 ## General Information
 With the help natural language processing, machine learning and data engineering skills I analyzed disaster data from Figure Eight to build a model for an API that classifies disaster message.
-The web app will also display visualizations of the data
+The web app will also display visualizations of the data.

-#Specifications
+## Specifications
 The project includes the following files:

 1. ETL Pipeline